 - Craft bins, cubbies, and chests

 How to Set up Homeschool Classrooms for Growing Kids

 One key factor to note is age.
 If you're teaching young children at home, they'll need space to grow.
 Choose easily adapted items, so the room changes along with your kids as they get older.
-For example, pick cabinets and bookcases that store toys or blocks now but can hold workbooks and chemistry sets later.
+For example, pick cabinets and bookcases that can hold toys or workbooks for years to come.